Skip to content

 Board Meetings

 The Board is responsible to the shareholders for the effective and suitable management of the Group.
-A Directors’ responsibilities statement in respect of the financial statements is set out in this Annual Report on Pages 74-75.
-The Board meets formally at least 9 times during the year.
+A Directors’ responsibilities statement in respect of the financial statements is set out in this Annual Report on pages 75-76.
+The Board meets formally at least nine times during the year.
 To enable the Board to discharge its duties, all Directors receive appropriate and timely information.
 Briefing papers are distributed to all Directors in advance of the Board meetings.
-There is a formal schedule of matters reserved to the Board which includes the determination of strategy, approval of acquisitions, approval of budget and major capital expenditure.
+There is a formal schedule of matters reserved to the Board, which includes the determination of strategy, approval of acquisitions, approval of budget and major capital expenditure.

 At Board meetings, the standing agenda normally comprises a review of the financial results and update of operations, a CEO report and an update on the progress of the Group’s other strategic objectives, which includes Consumer Duty.
 During the year, the Board hears from departmental managers and asks questions on their progress, issues and prospects, and receives a quarterly ESG update.

-The Board meetings in August and March cover the approval of the interim and preliminary financial results respectively and the November meeting deals with the approval of the annual budget.
+The Board meetings in August and March covered the approval of the interim and preliminary financial results respectively and the November meeting dealt with the approval of the annual budget.

 Remuneration Committee